-In the case where your puppy is biting strangers and other dogs, you should keep him on a leash until he is fully trained.
-For instance, some puppies will actually bite your visitors and kids in the house.
-Before you can train him to quit the habit completely, keep him elsewhere whenever you have guests in your house.
+If your puppy is biting strangers and other dogs, you should keep him on a leash until he is fully trained.
+For instance, puppies will bite your visitors and kids in the house.
+Before you can teach him to quit the habit altogether, keep him elsewhere whenever you have guests in your home.

-In addition to this, you should create a safe place for your puppy at home.
+In addition, you should create a safe place for your puppy at home.
 If he is biting your visitors, you may have to deal with a protectiveness that is causing your puppy to be aggressive.
-Provide a crate or bed for your dog and let him know that it is his safe place.
-In addition to this, you should warn your guests to stay away from that place in order to avoid provoking the dog.
+Provide a crate or bed for your dog and let him know it is his safe place.
+In addition, you should warn your guests to stay away from that place to avoid provoking the dog.

 To stop a puppy from nipping fast, you can use the following easy tips:

-This is one of the most effective ways to teach your do out of the habit, for long-term purposes.
-In order to let your dog know that biting on things and people is not allowed.
-This is best done during playtime whereby you place your hands near your dog.
+This is one of the most effective ways to teach your dog out of the habit for long-term purposes, to let your dog know that biting on things and people is not allowed.
+This is best done during playtime, whereby you place your hands near your dog.
 You can opt to clicker train your puppy because it is more stimulating.

 Another example of a situation in which a puppy may throw a tantrum is when you force him to do something.
 In return, your dog will often bite aggressively.
-Note that you should not condone aggressiveness from your puppy as it may turn out to be a long-term problem.
+Note that you should not condone your puppy’s aggressiveness as it may be a long-term problem.

 Use puppy deterrents